Mahan-M47/LLM-steam-review-generator/README.md

 - **Classification model v1:** The first version of our classification model.
 This model is based on GPT-2 (using AutoModelForSequenceClassification) and was fine-tuned on the same 10’000 data points as the causal models.
 Due to the imbalance of negative and positive reviews in the dataset (with over 95 percent of the reviews being positive), this model isn’t capable of classification and reports all inputs as positive.
 - **Classification model v2:** The second iteration of the classification model.
 This model was fine-tuned on a more balanced dataset with 5000 positive and 5000 negative records.
 It is surprisingly effective at classifying reviews (and other text formats) as being mostly negative or mostly positive.
 It can potentially be used in sentiment analysis tasks.

-## Exploratory Data Analysis (EDA)
-Detailed analysis and visualizations were performed to understand the distribution of review sentiments, word frequency, and other insights.
-The EDA results are available in the notebooks provided.

 ## Results